helpermethod/docker-lua/README.md

 # docker-lua

-A minimal Docker image for running Lua applications.
+A Docker image for running Lua applications.

 ## Features

 * based on [Alpine Linux](https://hub.docker.com/_/alpine)
-* contains the minimum set of dependencies for running Lua-only applications
 * runs as non-root user by default
+* suitable to be used as a based image

 ## Usage